renoahsteinberg/dotfiles/README.md

+# clay-dotfiles

-** These Dotfiles cant be used yet and are still on development, ** i don't use alot of my spare time making them, but they will be finished ** by the end of this year
+These Dotfiles cant be used yet and are still on development, i don't have alot of spare time, but they will/should be finished by the end of this year